ScreenPyHQ/screenpy/docs/debugging.rst

 You can read more about this excellent new function by perusing `PEP553 <https://www.python.org/dev/peps/pep-0553/>`_.

-As for the action class,
+As for the Debug class,
-here's an example of an action chain:
+here's an example:

 .. code-block:: python